Comparison is the thief of joy

 Other ideas carers have shared include:

-• Joining online art classes or wellbeing workshops to make new friends and enjoy activities.
-We can even invite our ‘IRL friends’ (In Real Life friends) to join up with us.
+Joining online art classes or wellbeing workshops to make new friends and enjoy activities.
+We can even invite our friends to join us face to face.

 “In lockdown, my mum and my sister and I would watch the Friday night musical on YouTube, from Andrew Lloyd Webber - all from our own houses - we’d then WhatsApp call and chat throughout.
 It was a lot of fun.”